 LABEL DESCRIPTION IP Address This column lists the LAN IP addresses to and/or from which the most traffic has been sent.
 The LAN IP addresses are listed in descending order with the LAN IP address to and/or from which the most traffic was sent listed first.
+Direction This field displays Incoming to denote traffic that is coming in from the WAN to the LAN or DMZ.
+This field displays Outgoing to denote traffic that is going out from the LAN or DMZ to the WAN.
 Amount This column displays how much traffic has gone to and from the listed LAN IP addresses.
 The measurement unit shown (bytes, Kbytes, Mbytes or Gbytes) varies with the amount of traffic sent to and from the LAN IP address.
-The count starts over at 0 if the total traffic sent to and from a LAN IP passes the bytes count limit (see Table 20-7 Report Specifications).
+The count starts over at 0 if the total traffic sent to and from a LAN IP passes the bytes count limit (see Table 20-7 Report Specifications ).